-• If you intend to use your computer or wireless services (such as Internet and Bluetooth), check with the airline for restrictions and availability of services before boarding the airplane.
+- If you intend to use your computer or wireless services (such as Internet and Bluetooth), check with the airline for restrictions and availability of services before boarding the airplane.
 If there are restrictions on the use of computers with wireless features on the airplane, you must abide by those restrictions.

-Airplane mode is supported on the Windows 10 operating system.
+If necessary, enable the Airplane mode before boarding.
 In the Airplane mode, all wireless features are disabled.

-To enable the Airplane mode, do the following:

-- 1. Open the Start menu. - 2.
-Click Settings.
-If Settings is not displayed on the Start menu, click All apps to display all programs. - 3.
-Click Settings → Network & Internet → Airplane mode - 4.
-Turn on the Airplane mode. - Be careful about the seat in front of you on airplanes.
+The Airplane mode is available only on the Windows 10 operating system.
+To enable the Airplane mode, do the following: - 1.
+Open the Start menu, click Settings → Network & Internet → Airplane mode. - 2.
+Slide the control for Airplane mode to the right. - Be careful about the seat in front of you on airplanes.
 Angle your computer display so that it does not get caught when the person in front of you leans back. - When taking off, remember to turn off your computer or put it into hibernation mode.